multiversx/mx-exchange-sc/README.md

 ### Farm Contract

-DEX Stability comes with liquidity stability.
-In order to achieve that, Farm contracts come in place to incentivise liquidity providers to lock their LP tokens in exchange for MEX rewards.
+In order to gain users trust, the liquidity inside the DEX must be somewhat stable.
+To achieve that, Farm contracts come in place to incentivise liquidity providers to lock their LP tokens in exchange for MEX rewards.
 Rewards are generated per block and their rate is configurable in sync with the MEX tokenomics.

 ### Farm with Lock Contract